Why there’s a lot of interest in the Chinese market

 Starting a business in China

 To tap into the China market, you would need to play by China’s rules.
-One of the things to do will involve registering a business in China so you can collect payments and remit to your home country.
+Depending on your business model, you will probably need to register a business in China so you can collect payments and remit to your home country.

 The things that need to be considered when setting up in China are a bit too long to put into one article.

-In summary though, you’ll need to decide the type of company you’ll need to set up in China, an understanding of the market, a decision on the location to set up, identifying the target market and so on.
+- You’ll need to decide the type of company you’ll need to set up in China,

-To help foreign individuals or small and medium scale companies looking to set up in China, Afriscaper Research & Consulting recently developed a practical guide for establishing and growing in China, leveraging local knowledge and global standards.
+To help non-Chinese individuals, small and medium sized companies, as well as large sized companies looking to set up in China, Afriscaper Research & Consulting recently developed a practical guide for establishing and growing in China, leveraging local knowledge and global standards.

 The Guide is available for download and you can see the link to view the summary of the guide.